2025 Global Super League

 The 2025 Global Super League was the second edition of the Global Super League.
-The tournament featured five teams from different countries which playing 11 matches from 10 to 18 July 2025.
+The tournament featured five teams from different countries which played 11 matches from 10 to 18 July 2025.
 All matches was played at Providence Stadium in Providence, Guyana.
 Rangpur Riders were the defending champions.

+In the final, Guyana Amazon Warriors defeated Rangpur Riders by 32 runs to win the title.

 Format

 Five teams played against each team in a single round-robin stage for a total of 10 matches.
 The top two teams based on the most points or net run rate advanced to the final match.